-Today we’ll cover what moss terrariums are, how to make one & the different types that can be established.
-Mossariums have always been a thing in the east but very recently has begun to gain popularity within the western civilization.
+Today we’ll cover what moss terrariums are, how to make one & proper care tips for maintaining a moss terrarium.
+Mossariums have always been a thing in the east but very recently have begun to gain popularity within western civilization.

-What Is A Mossarium?
+What Is a Mossarium?

 A mossarium, also commonly referred to as “mossaria”, is a clear enclosure used to grow specifically moss.
 The prefix Moss is a mass of small, flowerless, rootless plants that grow in clumps together.

 Mossarium, as a word, would translate to “a container of moss.”
 Mossaria would be used to describe multiple moss terrariums or a room dedicated to the rootless plant.

 Making A Moss Terrarium

 Making a mossarium is a fun and easy vivarium project to start.
 Compared to other plants, moss can be on the relatively low end of the demanding spectrum.
-The key layers for a moss terrarium are very easily obtainable but vital to the longevity of your moss nursery.
+The key layers for a moss terrarium are very easily obtainable but vital to the longevity of your moss terrarium.

-The Drainage layer of this setup usually consists of some type of earthy material, like gravel, rocks and activated charcoal.
+This layer of the setup usually consists of some type of earthy material, like gravel, rocks, and activated charcoal.
 This area is important because it provides an easy way for stagnant water to escape, providing a filter for the substrate layer.

 The Moss layer of the mossarium is the moss itself.
 Decorations are a nice complement to this layer as well.
 Moss will help retain moisture in the substrate if done correctly.
 If any additional plants are added to the mossarium, be sure to remove any fallen leaf litter found around this layer.

 Use indirect sunlight or artificial low lighting since moss thrives in shaded areas in the wild.
 I recommend LED lighting, but you can also use fluorescent lighting as well.

-Different Types Of Mossariums
+Different Types of mossariums

-Moss terrariums are usually what comes to mind when thinking about the conventional mossarium.
+Moss terrariums are usually what come to mind when thinking about the conventional mossarium.
 This type of enclosure requires all the key layers we covered in the previous section except the substrate layer.
 Moss can do exceptionally well without soil since it doesn’t actually have roots.

 Moss aquariums are a bit new to the hobby but just as rewarding.
 Aquatic mossariums consist of a lighting layer, a moss layer, as well as a substrate layer.
 Drainage or air circulation won’t be a necessary factor with this setup since the tank will be completely immersed in water.

 Humidity will not be an important aspect of a moss aquarium as well and one might consider making this a sealed container to retain evaporation.
-Water changes should be virtually none existent since the particular moss will work as a natural filter making this a self sustaining ecosystem.
+Water changes should be virtually none existent since the particular moss will work as a natural filter making this a self-sustaining ecosystem.

 Moss paludariums are something we predict will become very popular in the near future.
-The idea of combining the best of both worlds is not only amusing, but aesthetically pleasing.
+The idea of combining the best of both worlds is not only amusing but aesthetically pleasing.
 The lighting and moss are the only essential layers here.
-The substrate and drainage layers will depend on personal preference and style of the overall design.
+The substrate and drainage layers will depend on personal preference and the style of the overall design.

 Caring for a mossarium is pretty basic once the moss is established.
-Moss is a relatively hardy plant to care for but does require some up keep.
-Moss requires low ph levels, some light and lots of moisture.
+Moss is a relatively hardy plant to care for but does require some upkeep.
+Moss requires low ph levels, some light, and lots of moisture.

 How To Revive Dried Moss

-This is also a great method when applying moss to soil-less surfaces like stone, brick or concrete.
+This is also a great method when applying moss to soil-less surfaces like stone, brick, or concrete.
 If you wanted to experiment outside the mossarium realm, try painting patterns or letters on a wall and watch as it slowly comes to life!

 Different Types Of Moss